oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 ### Full support now

 Not all your users have a browser that supports CSS anchor positioning yet.
-I'll show you how to use OddBird's anchor position polyfill to support all your users.
+I'll show you how to use OddBird's anchor positioning polyfill to support all your users.

 {% endcall %}